 I think the most spectacular thing I found in the glaciers was the way the ice was grooved–it looked to me more like a thousand snowmobiles had been racing over the ice with carbides on their skis than something that could just happen naturally.
 The same grooves were really visible in the ice fields, only even more amplified with deeper gouges cut in the ice from the movement of ice against ice.

-I’ve found all of the UNESCO World Heritage sites I’ve visited to be impressive, but Kluane stands out even among them for me, which is why my flight over the park ranked as #10 on my 2012 Staycation Tour of places I’ve been.
+I’ve found all of the UNESCO World Heritage sites I’ve visited to be impressive, but Kluane stands out even among them for me, which is why my flight over the park ranks as one of the most amazing places I’ve ever visited.

 - Kluane National Park and Reserve of Canada information – http://www.pc.gc.ca/eng/pn-np/yt/kluane/index.aspx